-Julie has trial experience and has successfully argued motions for judgment as a matter of law and in claim construction proceedings.
+Julie has significant trial experience and has successfully argued before the Federal Circuit.
 She has taken and defended depositions of fact and expert witnesses.
-She also has experience working on patent-related appeals both at the Federal Circuit and before the US Supreme Court.
+She also has experience working on patent-related appeals before the US Supreme Court.
 Drawing on her experience as a clerk at the Federal Circuit, Julie regularly drafts, reviews, and provides input on appellate briefs at the Federal Circuit.
 Julie has further represented clients in Section 337 investigations before the US International Trade Commission and in post-grant proceedings before the US Patent and Trademark Office.

-Julie dedicates significant time to her pro bono work on prisoner civil rights cases in conjunction with the US District Court for the Eastern District of Pennsylvania’s Prisoner Civil Rights Panel and co–first chaired a federal jury trial.
+Julie dedicates significant time to her pro bono work.
+She is fluent in Spanish, and in the summer of 2018 she traveled to the Port Isabel Detention Center near Los Fresnos, Texas to help reunite separated Spanish-speaking migrant parents and children while also providing legal advice in Spanish to the detainees.
+She received an “Excellence in Pro Bono” Award for her efforts.
+Julie also co–first chaired a federal jury trial in conjunction with the US District Court for the Eastern District of Pennsylvania’s Prisoner Civil Rights Panel.
 In law school, Julie was a national semifinalist and regional champion in the Giles S. Rich Patent Law Moot Court Competition.
 She also served as senior editor of the University of Pennsylvania Law Review.
 She holds two B.S. degrees in electrical engineering and in economics.
-She is fluent in Spanish.

 Served on a trial team in a two-week ANDA trial in the District of Delaware involving 11 patents related to a pharmaceutical product and associated delivery system.
 The district court ruled that half of the asserted patents were invalid and the other asserted patents were not infringed, resulting in a complete victory for the client.